esaraviam/esaraviam/README.md

 ## Hi there 👋, Im Esteban Saravia.

-### I'm a passionate software developer from chile 🇨🇱, currenty I live in Talca and work for e-Process a chilean software factory.
+### I'm a passionate software developer from chile 🇨🇱, currenty I live in Talca and work at e-Process a chilean software factory.

 🌱 I’m currently learning about Domain Driven Disign, more particula Hexagonal Architecture aplicated to Typescript Proyects